frankt716/cse-191-fall23/rec02.lagda.md

 | 𝓜₃ | false      | true         |
 | 𝓜₄ | false      | false        |

-If the language and more proposition letters then there will be more models.
+If the language has more proposition letters then there will be more models.

 ```agda
   record model : Type where